Brother Sister: Charts

+Certifications

 Remix album

 Excursions: Remixes & Rare Grooves was released in the United States by Delicious Vinyl Records.
 This album functions as a component to the US release of Brother Sister.
 Its cover art mimics the UK release of Brother Sister.
 Among its tracks are the two bonus tracks from the UK version of the album that were unavailable stateside.
 The UK hit "Close To You" was previously only available on the Prêt-à-Porter motion picture soundtrack.
 "Bang" and "O-Fa-Fu" were a pair of B-side instrumentals from the UK CD-single of "Stay This Way" in 1992.
 "Keep It Coming" is an extended version of a Jan Kincaid-penned B-side on The Heavies' "Don't Let It Go to Your Head" single.